ndronos/c-nomorph/Adamson-2011/README.md

 Punk is famous for needing litte more that three chords.
 C basically has three types - int, float, and char - embelished only by being able to increase their bit-length as longS and doubleS.
+It's gallingly simple to modern eyes, but hones quite closely to what's actually on the CPU.